pedro-profile/pedro-profile/README.md

 </b>

-If you need any of the Expertise Skills I offer, you can hire me as a freelancer by the Hour.
+If you need any of the Expertise Skills I offer, I am available for full-time, part-time, or as a freelancer (by the Hour).

 <h2 align="center">Expertise Skills I Offer 📢</h2>